 These are places you might overlook in the day to day life yet contain sustained or periodic high decibel levels.
 Places like schools, airports, airplanes, sporting events, concerts, shopping malls, festivals, and firework displays are all good examples.

 In addition to the benefit of hearing protection, children with Autism, ADHD, and sensory and auditory processing issues can benefit from the reduction of noise that a set of top noise-reducing headphones can provide.
 School classrooms are not always soundproofed, and the amount of noise in a busy classroom can have detrimental effects on some kid’s ability to learn.

 5 Benefits of Noise Cancelling Headphones for Kids

-There are undoubtedly many and varied benefits to providing your child with some quiet time.
+There are undoubtedly many and varied benefits of providing your child with some quiet time.
 If you cannot apply any soundproofing to the rooms in your home, then the periodic use of some noise reducing earmuffs may be a good alternative.
-Let’s take a more detailed look at 5 of the common benefits of
+Let’s take a more detailed look at 5 of the common benefits of noise protection earmuffs.

 1. Protect Developing Ears